semanticarts/gist/docs/ChangeAndReleaseManagement.md

 - Correction of an error, even if not backward-compatible, does not require a major release.
 The expectation is that users will not have implemented against an obvious error.
 This would be a patch.
 - When a local name is altered, the original term is deprecated to make it a minor rather than major change.
 The deprecated term receives an `owl:equivalentClass` or `owl:equivalentProperty` assertion to the new term.
 Deprecated terms may be removed in a future major release.
 Deprecated terms reside in the `gistDeprecated.ttl` file.
 If a user wants to use a deprecated term, he/she should import this file into his/her ontology, which in turn imports `gistCore.ttl` and thus all of gist.
 - Major changes should have a significant impact aside from technically modifying inferencing if this is low-impact.
-E.g.,when an equivalent class axiom to a union class is changed to a subclass axiom in order to allow new subclasses to be defined.
+E.g., when an equivalent class axiom to a union class is changed to a subclass axiom in order to allow new subclasses to be defined.

 Releases
 -----